kevinpaulnadela/CodingChallenge/README.md

 # JSON 2 CSV JS App

-A Javascript based app to parse JSON data and outputs into CSV file via clicking Download button.
+A Javascript based app to parse JSON data and outputs into CSV file via NodeJS by running node -r esm main_app.js.

 The generated CSV file has been validated and tested through https://csvlint.io.